ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/vmware_esxi_arc_DSM.md

 # ESXI-DSM-Upgrade-Arc-Loader

 This guide will walk you through the process of upgrading from DSM 6 to DSM 7 using Arc Loader on a VMware ESXi setup.
-Adapted from the Proxmox setup, this guide remains focused on the specifics of the ESXi host environment.

 Additional resources: [Arc Loader Wiki](https://github.com/AuxXxilium/AuxXxilium/wiki)
 ---